 TREAT OTHERS RESPECTFULLY You are expected to treat all classmates, teammates, instructor, and Teaching Fellows, with respect both in and out of the classroom, face-to-face and in writing (e.g., on email).
 This includes arriving to class on time and minimizing distractions for other students.

 ACT ETHICALLY You are responsible for your own learning.
-Cheating of any kind will not be tolerated, including dishonest TopHat use.
-See page 10 for more information about plagiarism, exams, and ethical conduct.
+Cheating of any kind will not be tolerated, including dishonest use of iClicker, and copying other's work.
+See the syllabus section on Ethical Conduct for more information.